Blog

 3. Start working on an MVP

 When your team is composed, provide them with project documentation and set clear expectations.
 Think about your participation in the MVP development process.
 Would you like to find out about updates daily?
-Or weekly meetings be enough?
+Would weekly meetings be enough?
 Or would you like to join status meetings at the end of each sprint?

 Share project responsibilities with the tech founder.
 While your development team and a tech co-founder work on the tech side of the project, you should dedicate your effort to effective marketing and product promotion.
 The more people will know about your app, the more they will try it.
 Make your effort pay off with a powerful marketing and sales campaign.